cs3org/reva/tests/acceptance/expected-failures-on-OWNCLOUD-storage.md

-## Scenarios from ownCloud10 core API tests that are expected to fail with owncloud storage
+## Scenarios from ownCloud10 core API tests that are expected to fail with OCIS storage

 ### File
 Basic file management like up and download, move, copy, properties, trash, versions and chunking.